If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 - accredited online school

 NOTE: A few of these legal schooling options allow you to have your child educated at home; homeschool, accredited online school and an umbrella school.
 However, the regulations in this post apply only to homeschool (i.e. a child receiving education in their own home under the direction/teaching of a parent or legal guardian).

 The Tennessee Homeschool Law requires you to send a Notice of Intent to Homeschool to your local director of schools every year that you choose to homeschool (this form is provided by the Tennessee Department of Education).

 (see legal reference #2)

 If You Need To Withdraw Your Child

 If your child is already attending a Tennessee public school you will need to officially withdraw them in order to homeschool.
 First fill out a Notice of Intent form and send it to your local director of schools.
-Then contact your child’s school and ask if they have any specific forms for you to fill out.
+Then contact your child’s school and ask if they have a withdrawal form for you to fill out.
 Otherwise send in this withdrawal letter.

 The Tennessee Homeschool Law requires you to have a high school diploma or a GED in order to homeschool your child.

 (see legal reference #2: b(4))

 Days Of Instruction